How are you spending your stimulus payment?

 “We kind of kick it up a notch, and are super aware of everything because there has been just one case there (in Hill county),” Bigby said.

-In such a small community, even just one new case “could affect so many people.”
+In such a small community, even just one more new case “could affect so many people.”

 Long lines expected at check-cashing stores